SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Note**: Minimal validation is done against the value set in the IP pool ID key/field.
 If a mismatch error occurs, all attempted messages from that subaccount will be rejected.

 **Note**: If you do not set a default IP pool/binding group for a subaccount, the subaccount may use any of the account's IP pools.
-If no such IP Pool is specified in the subaccount's injected email, the system will use either the account level default IP pool (if such a pool exists), or fallback to the sparkpost shared IP Pool.
+If no such IP Pool is specified in the subaccount's injected email, the system will use either the account level default IP pool.
+If the account level does not have any dedicated IPs and therefore no IP pools, the SparkPost shared IP Pool will be used.

 **Permissions**